Customer Responsibility: Policy

 Advertising, Marketing and Labeling Guidelines

-Moreover, the Intellectual Property Act and other laws are taken into consideration in order to further strengthen Lawson’s label-checking system so as not to violate the intellectual property rights (trademark rights, copyrights, etc.) of others when creating promotional materials.
+Lawson also considers laws such as the Intellectual Property Act in order to strengthen its label-checking systems and avoid violations of others’ intellectual property rights (trademark rights, copyrights, etc.) when creating promotional materials.

-Furthermore, Lawson publishes information about these in its Integrated Reports.
+Furthermore, Lawson publishes related information on its website.

 Employee Training for Compliance